Email as a CMS block overviewEdit on GitHub

 You can use the functionalities described in this section, regardless of the email format.

 Glossary Keys in Email Templates

-See Managing Glossary to learn how a Back Office User creates translations.
+To learn how a Back Office User creates translations, see Managing Glossary.

 Variables in Email Templates

 Also, you can use variables to automatically adjust details like customer name in the emails.
 For example, if you add the firstName variable, when the email is sent, the variable is replaced with the first name of the customer it is sent to.
 Unlike glossary keys, variables are defined on the code level, namely in the transfer object definition.